 Sometimes I feel like life is just one giant to-do list.
-Sure … love, happiness, goodtimes, badtimes are all important elements that make life what it is, but life's events are ultimately deliminated by that metronome of life—time.
+Sure . . . love, happiness, goodtimes, badtimes are all important elements that make life what it is, but the events of our lives are ultimately deliminated by that metronome of life—time.

 Apologies: this blog entry may be a bit of a meander...

 That relentless tik-tik-tik.
 Life is a timeline of discrete moments governed by our ability to manage them with varying degrees of intentionality.
 We plan.
 We aspire.
 Thinking ahead, life becomes a neverending, constantly shuffling, to-do list.
 Our sense of control often is rooted in our management of that to-do list, whether literal or metaphorical.
 Do you revisit that to-do list every morning and evening?
 Then you are living more intentionally.
 Conversely, is life for you more seat-of-the-pants?
 If so, time can slip away so quickly.
 Life can veer out of control.

 I do try to proactively plan my life most of the time.
 At least at some level.
 I have adopted Bullet Journaling as a means to both journal my stray (errant!) thoughts as well as drive a more tangible / manageable to-do list onto paper.
 You'd think that now that I am out of the corporate rat-race, planning would get easier.
 But that's simply not the case.
 Self-employment and semi-retirement means that life has far more variability.
 Yes, I sleep better.
 Yes, I am happier.
 But (a) it's now even easier to be distracted, and (b) a flexible schedule equates to a schedule that is also far more haphazard and difficult to predict.